-We require notice of cancellations 48 hours in advance.
+We require notice of cancellations 2 business days in advance.
 This allows us to offer the appointment to another patient.
 If you fail to keep your appointments without notifying us in advance: a missed appointment fee will apply.
 These fees are typically $80.00 (per hour scheduled) but not to exceed one-half of the cost of your scheduled appointment.
 Repeated missed appointments without notification may cause you to be dismissed from the practice so that we can provide care to other patients.

 Medical Records Fees